iifl-logo

 According to the information and explanations given to us, The Company has not received any whistle blower complaint during the year.

-XII) According to the information and explanations given to us, the Company is not a Nidhi Company.
-Accordingly, clause 3(xii) of the Order is not applicable to the Company.
+XII According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, clause 3(xii) of the Order is not applicable to the

 (B) The internal audit reports of the Company issued till the date of the audit report, for the period under audit have been considered by us.

-XIX) According to the information and explanations given to us by the management and the records of the Company examined by us, on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities and other information accompanying the financial statements, there is no material uncertainty as to the companys inability to meet its liabilities existing at the balance sheet date as and when they fall due within a period of one year from the balance sheet date.
+XVIII There has been no resignation of the statutory auditors during the year.
+XIX According to the information and explanations given to us by the management and the records of the Company examined by us, on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities and other information accompanying the financial statements, there is no material uncertainty as to the companys inability to meet its liabilities existing at the balance sheet date as and when they fall due within a period of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and We neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the Balance Sheet date, will get discharged by the Company as and when they fall due.

 XXI The Company has no subsidiary and no requirement of consolidation hence report on clause 3(xxi) of the Order is not applicable to the Company.